HackCode0x1/deeper/README.md

 Deeper CR With Style

-Encripting Files With Aes and Rsa Public And Private Keys
+Encrypting Files With Aes and Rsa Public And Private Keys

-Encript file or files in folder or subfolders or Partition
+Encrypt file or files in folder or subfolders or Partition

 Deeper Cr Shell Mode:

 Modes In Shell :

-Hashing ,Encript ,hashing with hmac ,crack hash dictionary and bruteforce attack
+Hashing ,Encrypt ,hashing with hmac ,crack hash dictionary and bruteforce attack

 Auto Replace Spaces And Chars Like & () In Files